 Arrangements by: THE BRICE W. HERNDON AND SONS FUNERAL HOMES AND CREMATORY, VARNVILLE-HAMPTON CHAPEL, 1074 Yemassee Highway, Varnville 803.943.5016.
 Visit the registry online at: www.briceherndonfuneralhome.com.

-To send flowers to Levy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Levy Hoats, Sr., please visit our floral store.